puneetuttam/cicd-ArgoCD/README.md

 sudo apt-get update
 sudo apt-get install jenkins
 ```

-Now, Jenkins runs on port 8080 but it is not accessible to outer world so open port for 8080 in security group.
+**NOTE:** Now, Jenkins runs on port 8080 but it is not accessible to outer world so open port for 8080 in security group.

+## Modify Security Group
+- Go to AWS console
-EC2 > Instances > Click on
+- EC2 > Instances > Click on
-In the bottom tabs -> Click on Security
+- In the bottom tabs -> Click on Security
-Security groups
+- Security groups
-Add inbound traffic rules (you can just allow TCP 8080, in my case, I allowed All traffic).
+- Add inbound traffic rules (you can just allow TCP 8080, in my case, I allowed All traffic).

 ## Login to Jenkins using the below URL: